Which came first: the chicken or the egg? velocity or pressure?

 Fig. 1 Complexity of the Poisson equation, derived from momentum and mass conservation equations.
 Source: MIT's presentation

-Fig. 2 Some schemes for 2D and 3D in the Lattice-Boltzmann Method (LBM).
+Fig. 2 Some velocity schemes for 2D and 3D in the Lattice-Boltzmann Method (LBM).
 Source: LBM chapter

 Fig. 3 From velocity-pressure (blue) to velocity-vorticity (red) formulations of the momentum equation(s).